-The Parent Company's unconditional right to an amount of consideration is recognized as "installment contracts receivables".
-Any excess of progress of work over the installment contracts receivables is included in the "contract asset" account in the asset section of the statements of financial position.
+The Group's unconditional right to an amount of consideration is recognized as "installment contracts receivables".
+Any excess of progress of work over the installment contracts receivables is included in the "contract asset" account in the asset section of the consolidated statement of financial position.